 To translate literally, Cuisine Américane means “American kitchen”, or rather the open-concept kitchen and living room trend that is all over HGTV and Houzz these days!

 While knocking down walls may not be a solution, French meal etiquette does have its benefits.
 For one thing, the food doesn’t get cold.
 And you don’t mix the flavors and the impact on the palate that the chef intends.
 It respects the meal and the effort that the chef has put into it. (“Bravo Maman!
 Bravo Papa!”)

-The conundrum that this leads to is that, as a guest at a dinner party, you are never
+The conundrum that this leads to is that, as a guest at a French dinner party, you are never

 A French dinner guest may ask for a second helping while the dish is still on the table, but not after the host has taken it away.
-For example, if the Roast Beef has left the table, and the next dish is Green Beans, you don’t get to ask for the Roast Beef to come back after you’ve finished your beans!
+For example, if the roast beef has left the table, and the next dish is green beans, you don’t get to ask for the roast beef to come back after you’ve finished your beans!

 And picky eaters beware, it is also quite rude to ask for changes and substitutes to your meal, unless it is for something serious like allergies.
 You are to eat what is in front of you!